 He was just turning to leave.
-Then finally, someone spoke.
+Then finally, she spoke.

 “You told me nothing happened between the two of you,” Norah said.
 Her voice was suddenly harsh and accusing.

 James whipped around, his brow furrowed with his anger.
-One of his hands was raised with a fist clenched with his anger.
-"We were broken up!
+One of his hands was raised in a fist as he clenched it with his anger.
+“We were broken up!
 I had no obligation to tell you.
-Especially after what you did to me."
+Especially after what you did to me.”